nicolaiarocci/talks/python-on-windows-state-of-the-art/slides/index.md

-- title : Python on Windows
+- title : Python on Windows: State of the Art
 - description : The State of the Art of Developing with Python on Windows
 - author : Nicola Iarocci
 - theme : simple